dpzwick/ppiclF/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/dpzwick/ppiclF/blob/master/LICENSE)

 # ppiclF
-A parallel particle-in-cell library in Fortran.

-* Integration for the system:
+ppiclF is a parallel particle-in-cell library written in Fortran.
+Its main purpose is to provide a unified and scalable interface for a user to solve the following system of differential equations

            d y
-           ---  =  ydot,
+           ---  =  ydot.
            d t

-  where y and ydot are vectors that are entirely user defined.

-* Open MPI parallelization allows billions of equations to be solved.

-* Load balances equations based on spatial position of particles.

-* Links with both Fortran and C++ external code.
+* See [documentation website](https://dpzwick.github.io/ppiclF-doc) for more details, theory, examples, questions, etc.

+* On-the-fly load-balancing of the system of equations across MPI processing ranks based on the coordinates associated with each particle.

-* Allows simple user input of external overlapping mesh for interactions between particles and external mesh, including interpolation and projection.
+* Simple user input of an external overlapping mesh for interactions between particles and their nearby cells.

-* Includes optional fast binned parallel nearest neighbor search between particles within a user defined distance.
+* Optional fast binned parallel nearest neighbor search between particles within a user specified distance so that more sophisticated user-implemented right-hand-side forcing models can easily be evaluated.

+* Algorithms have demonstrated scalability to 100,000 processors, allowing billions of equations to be solved simultaneously.

+* Links to both Fortran and C++ external code as a library.